-The last time that Apple CEO Steve Jobs took to the podium to give a presentation on the iPhone 4 there were sneaking question marks about the phone’s reception.
-WiFi networks were used at the phone’s launch in preference to a cellular network–and that raised questions.
+The last time that Apple CEO Steve Jobs took to the podium to give a presentation—the iPhone 4 presentation—there were sneaking question marks about the phone’s reception.
+That’s because Steve Jobs used WiFi networks at the phone’s launch in preference to a cellular network.
+And, of course that raised questions.
+Over the weeks those sneaking questions have grown into real concerns.
+So we’ve just had another Steve Jobs presentation to resolve the matter.

 It was a good mea culpa presentation.
 Yes, he acknowledged the problems that iPhone 4 users had experienced.
 And he acknowledged that those problems were caused by the Apple antenna system.
 He also took the opportunity to note that Apple’s investigations found that most phones suffered from very similar antenna problems when users grip their phone’s casing.